icon-bg

 Network scanner for Windows

-Automatically scan Windows devices on a schedule
+Automatic inventory of Windows devices on a schedule

 What data can be extracted when scanning Windows computers?